-The server should be set to the timezone of where most end users are located.
+Set the server to the timezone of where most end users are located.

-When the server date and time are not properly coordinated with external applications, developers may see issues relating to when:
+When the server date and time are not properly coordinated with external applications, developers might see issues relating to when:

 Because problems like these are a potential source of support issues, it is recommended that some effort be made to create a policy before development starts.